freeglut/freeglut/doc/api.md

 visualize the normal vectors for each vertex.

-Lastly, to support drawing these objects with shaders, three functions have been added with which users can provide the positions of the Coordinate, Normal and Texture vertex positions:
+Lastly, to support drawing these objects with shaders, three functions have been added with which users can provide the locations of the vertex position, normal, and texture coordinates attributes:
 `glutSetVertexAttribCoord3`, `glutSetVertexAttribNormal`, and `glutSetVertexAttribTexCoord2`.
 Texture coordinates are only generated for the teaset.